 QCS maintains a list of organic consultants that you can view here.

 Yes.
 Our Organic Grower Plan includes a portion that covers different types of soilless growing methods.
+You can view and download this document from our Document Library.

 Yes.
 We comply with all local and state laws when it comes to hemp/cannabis operations.
 Other than those regulations, all other rules for organic crop production remain the same.